amccaugh/painless-technical-writing/README.md

       - digital computation important to AI
       - silicon necessary for AI

+### Intermission: Finish gathering data & finalize figures
+- At this point, you may be missing information needed to fully complete the logical flow of the paper
+- Now is the time to do extra experiments, perform analysis, do reading, etc
+- Do not worry about addressing all the "fixme"s, only gathering enough information to make sure your outline makes sense logically
+- #### Why?
+  - In the next step you will be a English-writing machine, doing very little logical analysis or new thought.
+It's crucial that your the logical flow of your outline be mostly complete to allow you to focus on writing complete English sentences
+  -

 ### Step 3: Convert each bullet point into a complete thought
   - Rewrite each logical bullet point into complete sentences (~1-3 sentences)
-  - Only focus on writing out full sentences, do **not** do any calculation/reading/figure-making
+  - Only focus on writing out full sentences, do **not** do any calculation/reading/figure-making (write "fixme" instead)
-    - Write "fixme" where needed e.g. "Our transistor will require (fixme 100W? calculate power) of power when implemented."
   - Avoid writing grammar/transitions between separate points, you may be reordering the points as you flesh things out
   - Goal: Each bullet point is well-written enough to be pasted into the paper without modification and have a quasi-readable paper
   - Example: https://docs.google.com/document/d/1pVV6VOanVaIH8BwYBuEermebI2L-4HI0Ljhx3w3bbak/edit